lara-martin/interactive-fiction-class/homeworks/planning/sabre.md

 * **epistemic limit**: "how deeply Sabre will search into a character’s theory of mind" (`-el` flag) Whether a limit is reached is calculated by looking at the **utility** of the overall problem (`utility()`) or the utility of a particular character's perspective (e.g., `utility(Princess)`).

 The above definitions and more information can be found in the report [A Collection of Benchmark Problems for the Sabre Narrative Planner](https://github.com/sgware/sabre-benchmarks/blob/main/report.pdf).
-You can also find a partial example of a problem that I made in [the Extra Credit](extra-credit-use-github-copilot-for-problem-creation).
+You can also find a partial example of a problem that I made in [the Extra Credit](#extra-credit-use-github-copilot-for-problem-creation).

 ### Part 1: Make a Planning Problem by Hand
-The skeleton of a problem has been provided to you in [the notebook]({{page.materials[2].url}})
+The skeleton of a problem has been provided to you in [this notebook]({{page.materials[2].url}}).
 You might notice that there are some variations from Action Castle.
 I've simplified a few things: the rose is just in the garden (no rosebush) and there is no "Death" room or path from the tree.

 To write a problem for Sabre, do the following:
 1. Download one or a couple of the problems from the list [https://github.com/sgware/sabre-benchmarks/tree/main/problems](https://github.com/sgware/sabre-benchmarks/tree/main/problems) to use as reference.
 2. Find your HW1 notebook.
-If you can't find your notebook from when you did HW1, here it is again: [Homework 1 Notebook]({{page.materials[1].url}})
+If you can't find your notebook from when you did HW1, here it is again: [Homework 1 Notebook]({{page.materials[1].url}}).
 3. Note the syntax used in the example Sabre problems to make a planning problem for the first Action Castle game.
-You will implement the following things from Action Castle in your plan:
+You will implement the **Actions** from Action Castle in your plan.
+There are 11 of them in total.
-  * How the locations are connected
-	* This will be a mixture of properties and intial state predicates.
-Take a look at [Gramma](https://github.com/sgware/sabre-benchmarks/blob/main/problems/gramma.txt) for an example of how to do this.
-  * Item & Scenery Item properties
-	* Again, this will be properties and intial state predicates.
-  * Actions (unlock door, read runes, propose, wear crown, sit on throne)
-     * Hint: these already have pre-conditions and effects from HW 1
-  * Blocks (troll, guard, darkness, door)
-	* These will probably be a combination of properties, initial state predicates, effects of actions, and maybe even triggers.
-4. Additionally, you will implement a few utilities.
-Namely, 2 for solving each block and 1 for picking up each inventory item except the lamp (since the Player starts with it).
-5. Download the [notebook for running Sabre]({{page.materials[2].url}}) and test your file.
+4. Download the [notebook for running Sabre]({{page.materials[2].url}}) and test your file.
 You can also run one of the example files to see what a successful plan looks like.
-6. Iterate until Sabre can solve your problem. **Tip: To debug your problem once your syntax bugs are fixed, you can try changing your utility to a smaller problem until you know the paths are available.
+5. Iterate until Sabre can *solve* your problem. **Tip: To debug your problem once your syntax bugs are fixed, you can try changing your utility to a smaller problem until you know the paths are available.
 For example, set your utility to `location(Player) == GardenPath` if you're trying to make sure your walk action works.**
 Also, the deeper the goal is, the longer the planner is going to take to run.